Eyvindur P. Eiríksson

-Eyvindur Pétur Eiríksson (born 13 December 1935) is an Icelandic writer.
-He has written poetry, novels and plays.
+Eyvindur Pétur Eiríksson (13 December 1935 – 23 August 2026) was an Icelandic writer.
+He wrote poetry, novels and plays.
 His works address concerns about modern alienation and the relationship between man and nature, often approached with dark humour.
 His novel Landið handan fjarskans received the Halldór Laxness Literary Prize and was nominated for the Icelandic Literary Prize in 1997.

 Eyvindur was a teacher and worked in Icelandic radio and television before writing became his main occupation.
-He is the father of the rappers Sesar A and Blaz Roca.
-He is a regional leader within the neopagan organisation Ásatrúarfélagið.
+He was the father of the rappers Sesar A and Blaz Roca.
+He was a regional leader within the neopagan organisation Ásatrúarfélagið.

 Early life and education

 Eyvindur Pétur Eiríksson was born in Hnífsdalur on 13 December 1935.
 His parents were Eiríkur A. Guðjónsson (1908–2007), who was a farmer, fisherman and labourer, and Gunnvör Rósa Samúelsdóttir (1905–1967).
 Eyvindur grew up in Hornstrandir and Ísafjörður and went to school at Akureyri Junior College.
 After finishing his stúdentspróf in 1955, he worked in the fishing industry, construction, an office and began to teach.
 In 1964, he received his B.A. from the University of Iceland in Reykjavík, where he studied Danish, English and pedagogy.
 He later studied Icelandic and Finnish and received a degree in Icelandic grammar in 1977.